-Kamran is a fellow of the American Society of Civil Engineers (ASCE), a registered professional engineer (P.E.) in California and several other states, and has more than fourteen years of consulting engineering experience mostly with ICF Kaiser Engineers, Inc. and Testing Engineers, Inc. in Oakland California.
+Kamran is a fellow of the American Society of Civil Engineers (ASCE), fellow of the American Concrete institute (ACI), a registered professional engineer (P.E.) in California and several other states, and has more than twenty years of consulting engineering experience mostly with AECOM (then ICF Kaiser Engineers, Inc.) and Testing Engineers, Inc. in Oakland California.

 Honors and Awards

 Fellow, Japan Society for the Promotion of Science (JSPS)

 Delegation Leader, Civil engineering delegation to the People's Republic